 Having open communication is key to keeping your loved one healthy and drug-free.
-Many people, especially teenagers, are unaware of the potential dangers of heroin, so make sure you talk to him or her about the harmful consequences of not only heroin, but all drugs.
+Many people, especially teenagers, are unaware of the potential dangers of heroin, so make sure you talk to them about the harmful consequences of not only heroin, but all drugs.

-When detecting heroin abuse, knowing the street names isn’t always enough.
-Identifying a potential addiction requires knowledge of the common signs and symptoms of abuse.
+When detecting heroin misuse, knowing the street names isn’t always enough.
+Identifying a potential addiction requires knowledge of the common signs and symptoms of misuse.
 These signs may include:3

 - Grades slipping.